 credits for the chapter image go to Milady @tda

 I had to get away from the pitiful stares and the disappointed looks of the people in the Common Room.

 It was almost midnight, and the Common Room had never been so full, yet so silent in my memory.
 The whole Quidditch team was gathered around me, (well, almost the whole team, James was MIA after the match) still in their Quidditch robes, almost too scared to even talk to me.
 Not that they hadn’t tried, but they quickly backed off seeing the look on my face.
 I must have looked terrible, no denying that.
-I felt
+I felt terrible.